johyexson/Customer_Segmentation_Analysis/README.md

 # Findings and Recommendations
 ## Segment_1
 Insights:
-- Cluster A: These customers represented with purple dots
+- Cluster A: These customers represented with purple dots are.....This could indicate that
-- Cluster B: These customers represented with yellow dots
+- Cluster B: These customers represented with yellow dots are...They may be
-- Cluster C: These customers represented with red dots
+- Cluster C: These customers represented with red dots are...They might
-- Cluster D: These customers represented with green dots.
+- Cluster D: These customers represented with green dots are...There is a possible

 Marketing Strategy:
 pinpoint your most valuable customers and tailor marketing strategies to retain them. it's always less expensive to maintain an existing relationship than to create a new one.Customer lifetime value (CLV) is a measure of the total income a business can expect to bring in from a typical customer for as long as that person or account remains a client.